DineshChopra/AngularNinja/cli-help.md

 		 ng g c component-name --spec false

 CLI Commands For New Directive

-	Q: How to create Directive Using CLIA: ng generate directive directive-name or
+	Q: How to create Directive Using CLI
+	A: ng generate directive directive-name
+		 or
 		 ng g d directive-name